Atlit naval base

 Atlit naval base is a classified Israeli Navy base on the northern Mediterranean coast of Israel.
 The base is home to Shayetet 13, Israel's naval commando unit.
-Within its grounds stands Château Pèlerin, a medieval crusader fortress currently closed to the public.

-In 2010, Israeli prime minister Benyamin Netanyahu visited the base to salute the commandos who took part in the Gaza flotilla raid.
+In 2010, Israeli prime minister Benjamin Netanyahu visited the base to salute the commandos who took part in the Gaza flotilla raid.
+During the Operation Arrows of the North, Hezbollah claimed that its drone squadron successfully struck the Atlit base.

+Atlit Shipyard

+Atlit Shipyard, a part of the Naval Shipyards (Israel) is also in the parameter of the base.